 How Do You Increase Resident Engagement?

-Increasing involvement requires a layered approach that combines communication and technology for better results.
+Increasing involvement requires a layered approach that combines communication and technology applied consistently over time.
 Small efforts performed consistently create a stronger impact than large one-off events.

 - Establish a consistent communication rhythm: Managers provide weekly updates or monthly newsletters at predictable intervals.
 Predictability ensures that residents know when and where to find important property information.